Entrepreneurship Education Study Tour

 Yearly, there are more and more groups of international visitors that are interested in discovering more about Finland’s education system and the factors influencing its success.

 Learning Scoop provides a themed Study Tour focusing on Entrepreneurship Education.
 Participants have the opportunity to become familiar with the Finnish education system and the factors influencing its success.
 The program includes several visits to Finnish schools and educational institutions.
 The program gives visitors an overview of the Finnish education system, highlights the possibilities in Entrepreneurship Education and offers an up-close and personal view of daily life in the Finnish classroom.
-This themed Study Tour will be organized in close collaboration with YES – entrepreneurship education service for teachers, which provides training in entrepreneurship education and services for developing entrepreneurship in schools and establishing school-business networks

 Objectives: To present the Finnish education system, its characteristics and founding principles, as well as to explain the factors behind Finland’s exceptional PISA results.
 Themed Study Tour will give practical tools and models how to build foundation for Entrepreneurship Education in own community and school.